What is DigitalOcean?

 main.tf, and won't use any variables.
 For a real project, take some time to set a real terraform project layout.

-First we need to set up the actual DigitalOcean Terraform provider, it's very simple.
-You need to provide you previous DigitalOcean personal access token.
+First, we need to set up the actual DigitalOcean Terraform provider, it's very simple.
+You need to provide your previous DigitalOcean personal access token.
 You can either use a variable and the prompt (Don't commit your token!) or environment variables.
 The provider automatically uses

 DIGITALOCEAN_ACCESS_TOKEN if they exist.